French regulator to deepen inquiry of Canal+, TPS deal

-PARIS (Reuters) - France’s competition watchdog said on Wednesday that it would open an extended inquiry of a 2006 deal that saw Vivendi’s pay-TV unit Canal+ (VIV.PA) buy its main satellite competitor TPS.
+PARIS, March 28 (Reuters) - France’s competition watchdog said on Wednesday that it would open an extended inquiry of a 2006 deal that saw Vivendi’s pay-TV unit Canal+ buy its main satellite competitor TPS.

 The move represents a second stage in an inquiry that began last September when the Competition Authority withdrew its approval for the merger.